Undergraduate Schools and Colleges

 - School of Science and Engineering

 - In addition to its principal fields of science and engineering, the School of Science and Engineering includes several interdisciplinary fields that have been organized into six colleges: Mathematics, Physics, Chemistry, Engineering Sciences, Engineering Systems, and Policy and Planning Sciences.
-In the areas of science and engineering, our goal is to educate future professionals who possess a high degree of sophisticated, ethical, and flexible insights, practical technical skills, and sure expertise in basic principles and applications that are indispensable in our sustainable society.
-In addition, we endeavor to guide young talented researchers to demonstrate broad perspectives in exploring their creativity while nurturing their ability to formulate and solve problems.
+Our goal is to educate future professionals and to guide young talented researchers to demonstrate broad perspectives in exploring their creativity.

 - College of Mathematics